Hemming of Turku: Life

 Hemming was born in Uppsala in 1290 to middle-class parents who had connections to the nobles of Sweden.

-He studied in Uppsala and later relocated to France where he studied in the capital of Paris around the 1320s.
+He studied in Uppsala and later relocated to France where he studied in the University of Paris around the 1320s.
 One of his classmates at the time in France was in fact the future Pope Clement VI.
 He studied for a degree in the arts and later in both theological and legal studies.
 The completion of his studies allowed for him to be ordained to the priesthood and later appointed as the canon of the Turku Cathedral in Finland in 1329.

 Hemming was appointed as the Bishop of Turku – as the successor of Bengt – in November 1338 and would remain in that position until his death; Pope Benedict XII confirmed the appointment.
 Hemming received his episcopal consecration in Stockholm in November 1339.
 He improved the educational resources of the diocese and reformed the training and discipline of priests.
 He also improved the liturgical furnishings and diocesan finances.
 Hemming also dedicated himself to attending to the needs of seminaries and in providing theological resources to the priests and seminarians; he donated around 40 books to the cathedral and founded both a school and a hospital.

 The Turku Cathedral was damaged due to a fire in 1318 and so Hemming helped to finance the repairs after acquiring letters of indulgence from Pope John XXII.
 In 1353, he had permission to transfer a third of the tithes the parish gathered as funds for the repairs while in 1354 he added books on the Church Fathers and works on Canon Law to the cathedral's collection.
 In 1346 a dispute between him and the Archbishop of Uppsala regarding parish territories of Tornio and Kemi saw him travel to the former to meet Archbishop Hemming – also of his name – in which the two negotiated and succeeded in achieving a resolution.

 The bishop later became a close friend of Saint Bridget of Sweden.
 The saint once said that he was "contemplative but at the same time an active and hardworking man".
 He travelled for the saint between 1347 until 1349.
 In 1347, he travelled to the Kingdom of France for her with her Cistercian confessor Peter of Alvastra to visit Pope Clement VI in Avignon in order to convince him to go back to Rome and reform the Roman Curia.
 He also went in her name to visit the King of England Edward III and the King of France Philip IV to achieve peace between the two but this never materialized.

 In 1352, he completed his work "Statua" with rules for the responsibilities of priests.

 Hemming died in mid-1366.
 Miracles were reported at his tomb and pilgrimages there began until such instances were recorded in 1400 when popular devotion reached an all-time high.
 His remains are now in the Turku Cathedral and have been there since the time of his beatification.